 - Francie Winslow

-Watch this episode in it’s entirety here:
+Watch or listen to this episode in it’s entirety here:

 Thank you for joining us for the 6-Week Summer Survival Series for Moms.
 We’ve loved chatting about what we do to make sure we make the most of summer with our families while enjoying the different rhythm of the season.
 Welcome to the sisterhood!